No city officials testifying as part of election subpoenas

 Associated Press

 MADISON, Wis.
 (AP) — No election officials from Wisconsin’s five largest cities or the state elections commission will be sitting for interviews with the Republican-hired lead investigator on Friday as originally called for on subpoenas they were issued.
-Representatives from Milwaukee, Madison, Kenosha, Racine, Green Bay and the Wisconsin Elections Commission all said on Friday that they are working to provide documents instead of sitting for interviews.
+Representatives from Milwaukee, Madison, Kenosha, Racine, Green Bay and the Wisconsin Elections Commission all said on Thursday that they are working to provide documents instead of sitting for interviews.
 Lead investigator Michael Gableman has said those who cooperate will not have to testify as the subpoenas issued earlier this month called for.
-Gableman also subpoenaed mayors from all five cities and has waffled on whether he will make them appear as called for on Oct.
-22.
+Gableman said in a video Thursday said officials should not treat his investigation as an “adversarial process.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.